Tubbz-alt/NMI-elasticall/README.md

 ## Heads up !

 **CAVEAT for LCLS users.** Before you do any test you must be aware of this important fact. `elasticall` runs in *psmetric01* but the Elasticsearch server runs in *psmetric04*.
-If you run a search that takes time and kill `elasticall` by e.g. `Ctrl+C,` or `kill`, the search will keep on running on *psmetric04*!
+If you run a search that takes time and kill `elasticall` before it ends, by e.g. `Ctrl+C,` or `kill`, the search will keep on running on *psmetric04*!

 If you intend to run multiple queries via `elasticall` and kill them librerally then keep an eye on *psmetric04* load with `top`.
 A CPU load of about *500%* in `top` is expected when you run long and complex queries.

-## Random Sample to measure performace
+## Random Sample to measure search performace

+**Def.** What is called here **random sample** is a shortcut for 'random sample without replacement'.
+This is what I implemented.

-The first reason I for me to want a random sample over Elasticsearch  was to measure its Elasticsearch performance.
-Indeed, a random sample, if well performed, implies that all the sample space must be visited at each run.
+A random sample, if well taken, implies that all the sample space must be visited at each run.
 It makes no sense to cache results.
+Also, if the sample space is large enough, it is impossible to cache it in RAM.

-***CASE.1*** Random sample without parameters, by default runs on all of Elasticsearch data and returns 20 lines.
+***CASE.1*** Random sample without parameters, by default runs on all of Elasticsearch *lclslogs* index and returns 20 lines.

 ```
 $> time elasticall queries/paramRandomSample2